Amarillo13/Indexing/README.md

-It's a code which allows you to index and search the very big document's histories.
-Using inverted indexing files and Xapian.
+These a code allows you indexing and searching the document's histories.
+(Only used for Wikipedia) It used inverted indexing files and Xapian.

 Reference: http://xapian.org/